Limit output resolution/size from darkroom

 Slightly related: https://redmine.darktable.org/issues/12234

-#1 Updated by Christian Mandel about 1 month ago
+#1 Updated by Christian Mandel 3 months ago

 I thought a bit more about that idea, and came to the conclusion that there is an easy part and a difficult one.
 The easy part would be to implement a factor of the original size.
 This could, in the UI, just be a text entry or a slider.
 A widget that computes and shows the resulting image size would be convenient.
 The benefit is that this does not interfere with changes in the crop.
 It would only require one additional entry in the xmp/data base, which is the scaling factor as a float number.